shimming-toolbox/shimming-toolbox-matlab/helpDocMd/README.md

 ## References

-- [test a Markdown sample](https://daringfireball.net/projects/markdown/dingus) for how it will display once reformatted to HTML.
+- [Test](https://daringfireball.net/projects/markdown/dingus) a Markdown sample for how it will display once reformatted to HTML.

 Re: hosting documentation online:
 - [MkDocs](https://www.mkdocs.org/)